 Not to mention, it features an electric key start to make it easy for just about anyone to start up this generator.

-The outlet selection on the XP12000EH allow you to plug in a wide variety of appliances or tools into your generator to make full use of the 12,000 watt capacity.
+The outlet selection on the XP12000EH allows you to plug in a wide variety of appliances or tools into your generator to make full use of the 12,000-watt capacity.